NaNifer/timed-quiz-js-fundamentals-h4/README.md

 ## Acknowledgments

 Nolan Spence and I collaboratd on creating the questions for the quiz.
+Shout out to [nullaus](https://github.com/nullaus) who was my quick dial on all the random questions about JS, and talked through with me about my data structure.

 This is where you can give a hat tip to anyone who helped you out on this project.
 Perhaps you worked in a team or got some inspiration from someone else's solution.
 This is the perfect place to give them some credit.